LyndsT/dirty_cafe_sales/README.md

             WHEN UPPER(TRIM(raw_sale_date)) IN ('ERROR', 'UNKNOWN', '') THEN NULL ELSE raw_sale_date
         END AS clean_sale_date
     FROM cafe.raw_sales
 )

 SELECT
 	raw_transaction_id AS transaction_id,

-    -- Item Name Inference
-    CASE
-        WHEN raw_item_name IN ('Cookie', 'Tea', 'Coffee', 'Juice', 'Cake', 'Sandwich', 'Smoothie', 'Salad') THEN raw_item_name
+	CASE -- Item Name; not done through CTE as needed the unit_price WHEN raw_item_name IN ('Cookie', 'Tea', 'Coffee', 'Juice', 'Cake', 'Sandwich', 'Smoothie', 'Salad') THEN raw_item_name
 		WHEN COALESCE(raw_item_name, '') IN ('', 'ERROR', 'UNKNOWN') THEN
 			CASE clean_unit_price
 				WHEN 1.00 THEN 'Cookie'
 				WHEN 1.50 THEN 'Tea'
 				WHEN 2.00 THEN 'Coffee'
 				WHEN 5.00 THEN 'Salad'
 				ELSE NULL -- Leaves ambiguous $3/$4 prices as NULL rather than bad strings END
 		ELSE NULL
 	END AS item_name,
 	clean_item_qty AS item_qty,
 	clean_unit_price AS unit_price,
 	clean_total_amount AS total_amount,
 	clean_payment_type AS payment_type,
 	clean_store_location AS store_location,
-    TO_DATE(clean_sale_date, 'FMMM-FMDD-YYYY') AS sale_date  -- Safe Date Cast
+	TO_DATE(clean_sale_date, 'FMMM-FMDD-YYYY') AS sale_date
 FROM clean_values;
 ```